Access to children

 Information and Communication Technology (ICT)

 The school has Microsoft Surface tablets, iPads, laptops and desktop computers available for student use and a wireless network available in all areas of the school.
 Students have monitored and filtered access to the Internet, once a Computer Use Agreement is signed by parent and student.
 Students are encouraged to develop their ICT skills through a variety of learning activities.

 Launching into Learning (LiL)

 Our Launching into Learning Program runs on Wednesday afternoons and Friday mornings.
 Parents with children, birth to age 5 and not attending school on the day, are welcome to attend.
 It is a great opportunity for children to learn how to socialise and to develop important skills, and for parents to connect with the school and one another.
 Please contact the office for more information or just turn up!

 Learn to Swim and Water Safety

-The Swimming and Water Safety Program is held each year for all students in Grades 1-5 and Year 6 students at risk.
+The Swimming and Water Safety Program is held each year for all students in Years 1-5 and Year 6 students at risk.
 Children do not need to pay for the program.
 Check the calendar for dates.

 Unclaimed lost clothing is stored in the front of the office until the end of term when it is given to charity groups.
 Please see the office if your child has lost items of clothing.